movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 swizzle pattern
 ~~~~~~~~~~~~~~~

-This is a special modifier that may be used with *ds_swizzle_b32* instruction only.
+This is a special modifier which may be used with *ds_swizzle_b32* instruction only.
 It specifies a swizzle pattern in numeric or symbolic form.
 The default value is 0.

+See AMD documentation for more information.

     ======================================================= ===========================================================
     Syntax                                                  Description